myrrlyn/myrrlyn.net/source/uses.html.md

 I have a Mac Mini and an old (2012) homebrew PC acting as servers.
 The Mac Mini lives with me in Utah; the old PC is with my parents in Michigan and is currently dead.
-I also rent a [DigitalOcean][5] droplet because my apartment isn’t in a great situation vis-a-vis uptime. *Thanks, <del>Comcast</del>* *<ins>BlueRim</ins>.*
+I also rent a [DigitalOcean][do] droplet because my apartment isn’t in a great situation vis-a-vis uptime. *Thanks, <del>Comcast</del>* *<ins>BlueRim</ins>.*

 ## Phone

-I currently use an [iPhone X][8].
-I had previously used a Moto Z, until I bought the external battery mod and something went wrong in the phone itsely (I think) that cause its battery sensor firmware to panic and believe that the phone was utterly without power, and shut down until plugged into the wall.
+I currently use an [iPhone X].
+I had previously used a Moto Z, until I bought the external battery mod and something went wrong in the phone itself (I think) that caused its battery sensor firmware to panic and believe that the phone was utterly without power, and shut down until plugged into the wall.

 The problem escalated to the point that even when both batteries were full,